Captured Knights were always

 crops but get this: there were so few men left in England to farm

-that most of their crops never got harvested.
+that about half of the crops never got harvested.
 The Irish or Scots sent some

 men just for that harvest.
 Henry did not like this at all